Li-Wen Chang

 About Me

-Previously, I was Senior SW Engineer at Microsoft Cloud & AI, working at AI intrastructure, model compilation, libraries, PyTorch, ONNX, and NPUs.
+Previously, I was a Senior Software Engineer at Microsoft Cloud & AI, focusing on AI infrastructure, model compilation, and ONNX Runtime deployment across CPUs, GPUs, and AI ASICs.

-I pursued my Ph.D. in Professor Wen-mei Hwu's IMPACT group.
-I worked on a performance portable high-level language called TANGRAM (Transformation-, Architecture-, Network-, Granularity-, Runtime-aware Adaptive Machine).
-It is designed to achieve high performance across CPUs, GPUs, FPGAs and distributed systems from single source code.
+I completed my Ph.D. under Professor Wen-mei Hwu in the IMPACT group, where I developed TANGRAM (Transformation-, Architecture-, Network-, Granularity-, Runtime-aware Adaptive Machine), a performance-portable high-level language designed to deliver strong performance across CPUs, GPUs, FPGAs, and distributed systems from a single source codebase.

 Research/Work Interest